joomlatools/joomlatools-gitpod/README.md

 ## Documentation

-You can find all the documentation for Gitpod IDEA here: https://www.gitpod.io/docs/ide/
+You can find all the documentation for Gitpod IDE (Theia) here: https://www.gitpod.io/docs/ide/

 ## Contributing